dc138/eeprom-uploader/README.txt

 Uploader
 ========

-A very simple EEPROM programmer designed to work with an arduino mini
+A simple dual EEPROM programmer designed to work with an arduino mini and some breadboards

 Protocol Explanation
 ====================